heroiclabs/nakama-docs/docs/javascript-client-guide.md

 For upgrades you can see changes and enhancements in the <a href="https://github.com/heroiclabs/nakama-js/blob/master/CHANGELOG.md" target="\_blank">CHANGELOG</a> before you update to newer versions.

 !!!
 Bug "Help and contribute"
-    The Javascript client is <a href="https://github.com/heroiclabs/nakama-js" target="\_blank">open source on GitHub</a>.
+    The JavaScript client is <a href="https://github.com/heroiclabs/nakama-js" target="\_blank">open source on GitHub</a>.
 Please report issues and contribute code to help us improve it.

 ## Install and setup